 Offering some of the city's best Rainbow Bridge views, this restaurant and bar on the sixth floor of the InterContinental Tokyo Bay hotel is a spot that always impresses.
 The champagne and organic wines are best sipped on the outdoor terrace with its refreshing sea breeze.
 Bring a date or a business associate from out of town and watch the magic happen.

-Sitting on landfill surrounded by canals in the Shibaura area, this spacious and dog-friendly restaurant boasts a tranquil terrace and lush lawn area, which is open for patrons' pooches.
+Surrounded by canals in the Shibaura area, this spacious and dog-friendly restaurant boasts a tranquil terrace and lush lawn area, which is open to patrons' pooches.
+Decorated in a resort style with paraphernalia brought in by the owner from Bali, Bagus offers a range of light, appetising dishes: think fresh spring rolls and pasta.
 After your meal, you can head to the nearby pier and board the water bus for Odaiba and the Toyosu area.